 Comprehensive exam should be taken before the end of the 5th semester in the PhD program.
 It consists of a written and an oral part.
 For the written exam, the student writes a research proposal that should not exceed 15 pages.
 This page limit applies to the main text excluding references and there is no page limit on references.
-Example research proposals can be accessed by clicking on the following links: National Science Foundation (NSF), National Institutes of Health (NIH), and Army Research Office
+Example research proposals for National Science Foundation (NSF), National Institutes of Health (NIH), and Army Research Office (ARO) can be found here.

-(ARO).
 The proposal, which is based on the current project, should be submitted to the exam committee at least a few days before the oral exam.
 In the oral exam, the student gives presentations on preliminary results and a research plan toward the PhD defense.
 The student should demonstrate an ability to perform independent research based on original thinking.
 The exam is not a place to test originality of the ideas of the student's advisor.